 The year begins with the class examining Hone Heke's chopping down of the Flag Staff in 1845.
 This topic involved a research field trip to the Bay of Islands for 2 nights.
 Students are Internally Assessed using History 3.1 - Research an historical event or place of significance to New Zealanders, using primary and secondary sources.

-In term 2 we shift focus to exploring the dropping of the Atomic Bomb on Hiroshima and Nagasaki.
-Students will a examine the causes of this event, historians perspectives on it and why this History is still relevant to New Zealanders today.
-Students are assessed using a combined Internal Assessment made up of History 3.2 - Analyse an historical event, or place, of significance to New Zealanders and History 3.4 - Analyse different perspectives of a contested event of significance to New Zealanders.
+In Term 2 we shift focus to exploring the dropping of the Atomic Bomb on Hiroshima and Nagasaki.
+Students will examine the causes of this event, historians perspectives on it and why this History is still relevant to New Zealanders today.
+Students are assessed using an Internal Assessment, History 3.4 - Analyse different perspectives of a contested event of significance to New Zealanders.

 The class will begin the external assessment topic which focuses on the colonisation of Australia and the treatment of Aboriginal Australians throughout the nations History.
-This is in preparation for the external exam which will be assessed using History 3.5 - Analyse the causes and consequences of a significant historical event or History 3.6 -Analyse a significant historical trend and the force(s) that influenced it.
+Students will be assessed for this topic using both an Internal Assessment (History 3.2 - Analyse an historical event, or place, of significance to New Zealanders) and an External Assessment (History 3.5 - Analyse the causes and consequences of a significant historical event or History).
 Students will also prepare for the Resource Interpretation External Assessment History 3.3 - Analyse evidence relating to an historical event of significance to New Zealanders.
 Practice exams will be held late in this term.

 Preparation and revision for the external assessments will be the focus for this term.